-FFPE tissue preservation has become a reliable tool for histological research and analysis; protein harvesting and analysis techniques such as MALDI (matrix assisted laser desorption /ionization Mass Spectrometry), LC-MS analysis (Liquid Chromatography-Mass Spectrometry), Western Blotting, IHC (Immunohistochemical analysis for antigen retrieval) were subsequently applied and have yielded valuable molecular weight information on a wide range of protein species.
+FFPE tissue preservation has become a reliable tool for histological research and analysis; protein harvesting and analysis techniques such as MALDI (Matrix Assisted Laser Desorption/Ionization) Mass Spectrometry, LC-MS analysis (Liquid Chromatography-Mass Spectrometry), Western Blotting, IHC (Immunohistochemical analysis for antigen retrieval) were subsequently applied and have yielded valuable molecular weight information on a wide range of protein species.

-Since then, techniques have also been developed for the isolation of RNA and DNA not only from an FFPE tissue section but also from subsections harvested by LCM (Laser Capture Microdissection).
+Since then, techniques have also been developed for the isolation of RNA and DNA not only from a FFPE tissue section but also from subsections harvested by LCM (Laser Capture Microdissection).
 Although the DNA is fragmented as a consequence of the formalin preservation, the advent of PCR, whole genome amplification and similar techniques have made it possible to obtain a wealth of genetic data from FFPE tissue blocks.

 From a historical perspective, there are millions of FFPE tissue blocks in storage and in use today; these range in age from being generated several decades ago to blocks prepared at the time of this writing.
 Block storage methodologies have typically been comprised of the following, although there are variations on the theme:

-- Each FFPE Block is identified by applying handwritten or printed labels to the block /cassette based on patient information.
+- Each FFPE Block is identified by applying handwritten or printed labels to the block/cassette based on patient information.

 - Blocks are sorted numerically.
 As blocks from additional tissues for the same patient are generated at a later time, grouped blocks are re-sorted to accommodate the nested blocks.